How Former Athletes Lose Their Drive to Exercise (And How to Rekindle It)

 You need two pieces of information to travel anywhere:

-a) Your ultimate destination (whether that's the Grand Canyon or Des Moines, Iowa)
+a) Your ultimate destination (whether that's the Grand Canyon or Des Moines, Iowa) b) Your starting point

+If you aren't honest about this second detail, you won't arrive at your destination.
 Because different starting points require different routes.
 Some people have to take back roads and country highways to reach a destination.
 Others need the interstate.

 Same with fitness goals.

 Some people have 100+ pounds to drop… or a reconstructed knee … or haven’t looked at a dumbbell in 20 years.
+For others, the issue is simpler - but frustrating: figuring out why they can't touch their toes.

 Each requires a different path.
-If I’m going to help a former football player who had rotator cuff surgery, I’m going to have a

-very different plan of attack than working with mechanic who hasn’t lifted a weight in his life.
+If I’m going to help a former football player who had rotator cuff surgery, I’m going to build a very different battle plan than working with mechanic who hasn’t lifted a weight in his life.

 Your route should be individualized for you.

-But to do that, you have to be honest about your starting location: your weight… your blood pressure… your hip mobility (or lack thereof)… how far you can walk without getting winded… or just how many minutes of physical activity you are getting each week.
+But to do that, you have to be honest about your starting location: your weight… your blood pressure… your hip mobility (or lack thereof)… how far you can walk without getting winded… or just how many minutes of physical activity you get each week.
 This may stir up some hurt and dissatisfaction but it also grounds you in reality.

 And guess what?